developerasun/pawcon/README.md

 </details>

 ## What is PawCon?
+PawCon is an open source NFT marketplace project with below features.

-- One-Click Graphic Art generation service.
+- One-Click graphic art generation.
-- Create a NFT marketplace as a complete Beginner/Amateur.
+- Creating and listing NFT in marketplace
+- Displaying the NFT in virtual gallery
+- Selling and buying the NFT in communities

-## Architecture,
+## Architecture
 <details>
 <summary>📐Architecture</summary>